List of Emmerdale characters introduced in 2004: Matthew Dingle

 Matthew Dingle is one of Lilith Dingle's (Amanda Hennessy) twin sons.
 He appeared in 2004, and from 2006 to 2007.

 Matthew first visits Emmerdale in October 2004 for a Dingle family celebration to mark their 10th anniversary of living in the village, leaving on his eighth birthday on 21 November 2004.
 His mother Lilith then leaves Matthew and his siblings to live with her cousin Marlon Dingle (Mark Charnock) for a month.
 Matthew returns in 2006 when Lilith leaves her children with Marlon and his wife Donna (Verity Rushworth) while she goes away to work.
 Days later, Lilith is arrested for armed robbery.

 Marlon tells social services that he is having difficulties looking after them, so its agreed that they will go and stay with a foster family.
 They are soon informed that the children have gone missing and are found in a nearby woodland.
 The following day they are taken into foster care.
 Marlon and Donna desperately try to get the children back but first have to find suitable accommodation.
 This finally happens when they buy Tall Tree Cottage, and the children move in with them on 5 July.
 However, the case against their mother collapses and on 13 July 2007 she takes them all to Ireland with her, much to Donna and Marlon's distress.

-Roger Dyson

-Roger Dyson is a close friend of Tom King (Kenneth Farrington).
-He appeared in 2004.

-Roger arrives with his wife Helen, both of whom have been friends with Tom and his late wife Mary for many years.
-They arrive to visit Tom and his fiancée Charity Tate (Emma Atkins) several weeks before the planned wedding.
-Roger suffers from chest pains, which he does not take very seriously.
-The day after arriving, he collapses while playing golf with Tom and his sons.
-He is rushed to hospital but dies.
-Tom becomes depressed by the death of an old friend.